jrockway/json-logs/README.md

     General:
       -g, --regex=           A regular expression that removes lines from the output that don't match, like grep.
       -G, --no-regex=        A regular expression that removes lines from the output that DO match, like 'grep -v'.
-      -e=                    A jq program to run on each record in the processed input; use this to ignore certain lines, add fields, etc.  Hint: 'select(condition)' will remove lines that don't match 'condition'.
+      -S, --regex-scope=     Where to apply the provided regex; (m)essage, (k)eys, or (v)alues. 'kmv' looks in all scopes, 'k' only searches keys, etc. (default: kmv) -e, --jq=              A jq program to run on each record in the processed input; use this to ignore certain lines, add fields, etc.  Hint: 'select(condition)' will remove lines that don't match 'condition'.
-      -M, --no-color         Disable the use of color. [$JLOG_FORCE_MONOCHROME] -C, --no-monochrome    Force the use of color.
-Note: the short flag will change in a future release.
-      --profile=             If set, collect a CPU profile and write it to this file.
+          --jq-search-path=  A list of directories in which to search for JQ modules.
+A path entry named (not merely ending in) .jq is automatically loaded.
+When set through the environment, use ':' as the delimiter (like $PATH). (default: ~/.jq, ~/.jlog/jq/.jq, ~/.jlog/jq) [$JLOG_JQ_SEARCH_PATH] -M, --no-color         Disable the use of color. [$JLOG_FORCE_MONOCHROME] -c, --no-monochrome    Force the use of color. [$JLOG_FORCE_COLOR] --profile=         If set, collect a CPU profile and write it to this file.
       -v, --version          Print version information and exit.

     Help Options: